-1. Admission to Indiana University as a degree- seeking student.
+- Admission to Indiana University as a degree- seeking student.

-2. Completion of 26-28 credit hours of prerequisite courses (including those listed below) with a grade of C (2.0) or above in each course by the second completed attempt and prior to fall semester admission.
+- 2. Completion of at least 26-28 credit hours of prerequisite courses (including those listed below) with a grade of C (2.0) or above in each course by the second completed attempt and prior to summer semester admission.
 Students may repeat no more than three (3) required B.S.N. general-education courses.
 Of the three (3) courses, no more than two (2) sciences may be repeated.

 - W131 English Composition

 - P261/P262 Anatomy & Physiology I and II

 - P101 or P102 Introduction to Psychology

 - S161 Principles of Sociology

-- M100 Elementary Algebra (or a higher level math course, excluding M110)

-- C110 The Chemistry of Life

-3. Submission of the Application for Admission to the Baccalaureate Nursing Major by April 1 for fall semester (traditional) and January 1 for Summer (BA/BS to BSN).
+- M100 Basic Mathematics (or a higher level math course (M118, M119, or M125, excluding M110) - · C110 The Chemistry of Life - 3.
+Submission of the Application for Admission to the Baccalaureate Nursing Major by April 1 for fall semester (traditional) and January 1 for Summer (BA/BS to BSN).
 Applications for the RN-BSN option may be submitted summer, spring, or fall.
 Applications are obtained from the School of Nursing website.
-STUDENTS MUST MEET WITH A NURSING ADVISOR PRIOR TO APPLICATION.

-4. Achieve a minimum 2.5 cumulative grade point average and a minimum 2.7 prenursing grade point average.
+STUDENTS MUST MEET WITH A NURSING ADVISOR PRIOR TO APPLICATION. - 4.
+Achieve a minimum 2.5 cumulative grade point average and a minimum 2.7 prenursing grade point average.
 The cumulative grade point average (GPA) will be calculated according to the Indiana University Policy for FX Grading Option regardless of when the course was taken.
 The nursing GPA is calculated on all required courses for the nursing program.
-Students may exercise the grade replacement policy for a limit of three general education courses not to exceed 10 credit hours.

-5. Return of the signed acceptance letter by the date indicated on the offer of admission.

-6. Submission of an official transcript to the School of Nursing for all work being transferred from another university.
+Students may exercise the grade replacement policy for a limit of three general education courses not to exceed 10 credit hours. - 5.
+Return of the signed acceptance letter by the date indicated on the offer of admission. - 6.
+Submission of an official transcript to the School of Nursing for all work being transferred from another university.
 To obtain an official transcript, the student must request an official transcript from the other institution(s) to be forwarded to the Office of Admissions, IU Northwest, for evaluation.